Shopify/shopify_app/docs/shopify_app/authentication.md

 Using token exchange will ensure that the access token retrieved will always have the latest access scopes granted by the user.

 ## Authorization Code Grant Flow
-> [!NOTE]
-> If you are building an embedded app, we **strongly** recommend using [Shopify managed installation](https://shopify.dev/docs/apps/auth/installation#shopify-managed-installation) with [token exchange](#token-exchange) instead of the authorization code grant flow.

-Authorization code grant flow is the previous OAuth flow that requires the app to redirect the user to Shopify for installation/authorization of the app to access the shop's data.
+Authorization code grant flow is the OAuth flow that requires the app to redirect the user to Shopify for installation/authorization of the app to access the shop's data.
 It is still required for apps that are not embedded.

 To perform [authorization code grant flow](https://shopify.dev/docs/apps/auth/get-access-tokens/authorization-code-grant), you app will need to handle